sqxiao000/sqxiao000/README.md

 <img src="https://i.pinimg.com/originals/24/41/da/2441dacfd5703b140a2816f82bd0f9c7.gif" width="800" height="350"/>

-I'm Stella, a MathFinance student at the University of Waterloo, passionate about mathematical research and quantitative finance.
-I enjoy solving complex puzzles and being creative.
+I'm Stella, a MathFinance student at the University of Waterloo, passionate about mathematical research, machine learning, and quantitative finance.
+I love solving complex puzzles and being creative.

-I'm currently at a sales and trading internship at Bank of America.
-I am working on prediction models and enhancement of existing frameworks.
-I am learning about transformers in deep learning and how they are leveraged in financial markets and trading.
+✨ I'm currently in school and will be interning at Global X in a quantitative investment role in the winter term!

+🌱 I am part of the DRP program led by Waterloo's WIM and learning/researching about algorithmic game theory.

+🔭 I am learning about stochastic processes in class and am excited to apply that with what I am learning about machine learning/deep learning in projects!

 <!--🔭 I’m currently working on a blog to expand my knowledge on data science, market research, web scraping and development.-->
 <!--